This article was originally published in February 2020 and has been updated to reflect changes occurring as a result of the UK leaving the EU.

-If a business makes (or intends to make) both taxable and exempt supplies it is ‘partly exempt’.
+If a business or a charity makes (or intends to make) both taxable and VAT exempt supplies, it is ‘partly exempt’.
 Partly exempt businesses must complete partial exemption calculations to calculate how much input VAT incurred can be recovered.

 Generally, a VAT registered business can recover VAT incurred on expenditure that relates to: